 3. HOW TO GET TO THE WAIRERE FALLS FROM MATAMATA

 Drive: There’s a large car park next to the trailhead.
 As it’s a large car park with nothing much around there could be a chance of theft, but there is a sign that says security cameras are running in the area so it should be fine (take all the usual precautions).

 Hitchhike: This was how I got there and it went pretty smoothly, though it might not be that way all the time.
 I waited in front of this church for about 10 minutes before getting picked up and taken all the way to the Wairere Falls trailhead.

 Coming back I waited near the entrance to Fantails Cafe and waited about 40 minutes before a French couple took me back to Matamata.

-I think getting there a sign could be a useful.
-Especially if you get dropped off at the turn off where traffic decreases.
+I think getting there a sign could be useful.
+Especially if you get dropped off at the turn-off where traffic decreases.
 But as usual hitchhiking in NZ wasn’t too hard.

 Bike: This was an option mentioned at the Matamata i-Site who said there are bikes for rent at Matamata Backpackers for $20.

 It’s about a 15km ride from Matamata Backpackers to the Wairere Falls car park.
 There are nice views on the way but some of the roads don’t have lots of space for bikes so I recommend only those comfortable riding bikes do this.

 There are enough objects around the car park you can lock the bike too.

 The trailhead is right by the car park so there’s no fluffing about which is nice.